-Click on image to view Fall 2016 edition of Air Waves!
+Click on image to view the Spring 2018 edition of Air Waves!
+Continue reading

 PLEASE BE ADVISED OF THE FOLLOWING ADDITION TO DOCUMENTATION NEEDED FOR HEAP/WCP/SCP/PIPP PLUS:

 - Baptismal Records (only when place and date of birth is shown)

 - U.S. Passport

 - Verified Citizenship for OWF Program

 - INS Form I-151 or I-551 (form I-151 will not be valid after August 1, 1993)